html-graph/html-graph.github.io/content/canvas/attach.md

 ## Attach

 Attaches the canvas to an HTML element.
-If canvas is already attached, then it will be detached and attached to specified element.
+If the canvas is already attached to another element, it will first detach and then attach to the specified element.

 {{< code lang="javascript">}}
 const element = document.getElementById("#canvas");